os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

   an explanation why the behaviour should differ.
 You can try to negate the logic check.
 As alternative consider the approach documented in [ui-framework-documentation.md](ui-framework-documentation.md)
-* Consider a corresponding Tumbleweed test: Because of [Factory First](https://opensource.suse.com/suse-open-source-policy) we should test against Tumbleweed by default (with exceptions for special packages, of course).
-So please check if your code changes work with a current Tumbleweed snapshot and then add to the according schedule for Tumbleweed tests, e.g. main.pm
+* Support openSUSE Tumbleweed as primary product: Because of [Factory First](https://opensource.suse.com/suse-open-source-policy) Tumbleweed is the default test target.
+So ensure and test that your code changes work with a current Tumbleweed snapshot and then add to the according schedule for Tumbleweed tests, e.g. in schedule/ or main.pm.
+  Exceptions are any special SLE-specific behaviour or packages not in Tumbleweed or the case not being relevant otherwise.
 * Avoid "dead code": Don't add disabled code as nobody but you will understand why this is not active.
 Better leave it out and keep in your local git repository, either in `git stash` or a temporary "WIP"-commit.